 In December 2015, the Task Force Schwabinger Kunstfund concluded its work as planned and published its final report.
 The final report includes a fact sheet (also available in English): Overall 1,258 artworks were part of Gurlitt’s collection, which included the 1,224 artworks seized in his apartment, as well as 34 artworks which were entrusted to the Taskforce after Gurlitt’s death.
 507 were found not be Nazi-looted, while 499 artworks are possible Nazi looted art.
 Four claims were successfully resolved and the Nazi-looted loss was confirmed.
 The final reports in these five cases are available on the German Lost Art website.
 The Claims Conference’s Cultural Plunder by the Einsatzstab Reichsleiter Rosenberg (ERR): Database of Art Objects at the Jeu de Paume is cited in many of these cases.

 In January 2015 the “Deutsches Zentrum Kulturgutverluste” was officially opened: The Center combines the offices of the Koordinierungsstelle Magdeburg, the Arbeitsstelle für Provenienzforschung, the Taskforce “Schwabing Art Trove,” re-named as “Gurlitt Provenance Research” and the Forschungsstelle “Entartete Kunst” of the Freien Universität Berlin.
+In late April 2015, a member of the Claims Conference was officially appointed to serve on the Center’s advisory board.
 The Center aims to assist public and private institutions with conducting provenance research.
 In 2015, a working group was formed to explore research into cultural assets confiscated or lost as a result of persecution and arbitrary action in the Soviet Occupation Zone and the GDR.

 In February 2015, Wiesbaden announced that it will open its own center for provenance research.
 The anticipated center, the first of its kind in one of Germany’s Länder, will have an annual budget of 140,000 Euros and will be responsible for museums in Wiesbaden, Darmstadt and Kassel.
 The center will be based out of Wiesbaden’s State Museum.